aricaldeira/pyspread/pyspread/share/doc/manual/workspace.md

 ## Starting and exiting pyspread

-### On Linux or *nix systems, type
+Type

 `$ pyspread`

 from the command prompt.

 If you want to run *pyspread* without installation then cd into the pyspread directory and type

-`$ pyspread.sh`
+`$ ./pyspread/pyspread.py`

-### On Windows, type

-`> pyspread.bat`

-in the command line or launch the file via the Windows Explorer (click or double click)
+You can also launch the file via a file manager (e.g. the Windows Explorer on Widnows).

 You can exit pyspread by closing the main window or by selecting `File -> Quit` from the menu.